-1. Summary of the consortium process to determine S-RPOS and Funding POS decisions.
+- 1. Summary of the consortium process to determine S-RPOS and Funding POS decisions. - 2.
+Documentation of implementing the process, such as meeting minutes.

 Criterion 6 Accountability

 The consortium (eligible recipient) continually makes meaningful progress toward improving performance of CTE concentrators.